swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 ## Loading data into Python
-In order to load our inflammation data, we need to access ([import]({{ page.root }}/reference/#import) in Python terminology) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation").
+In order to load our inflammation data, we need to access ([import]({{ page.root }}/reference/#import) in Python terminology) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation") which stands for Numerical Python.
 In general you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
 We can import NumPy using:

 ~~~
 import numpy